MohamedBassem/gormgen/README.md

 }

 // The gorm way
-db.Create(user)
+err := db.Create(user).Error

 // The gormgen way
-user.Save(db)
+err := user.Save(db)
 ```

 - No more ugly `interface{}`s when doing in the `Where` function.
 Using gormgen, the passed values will be type checked.
 - No more ugly strings for column names for `Where` and `Order` functions.
 By this, you won't need to convert the field name to the column name yourself, gormgen will do it for you.
 Also, you won't forget to change a column name when you change the field name because your code won't compile until you fix it everywhere.
 - A more intuitive way to return the results instead of passing them as a param.
-- The generated code is compatible with gorm.
-So you can use other gorm functions that are not yet implemented in gormgen normally.
+- It doesn't alter your struct, so it's still compatible with gorm and you can still use the gorm way whenever you want (or for missing features in gormgen).

 ## How it works